Get the Degree You Need to Help ESL Students Achieve More

 Highlights of Our B.Ed.
 Program

-- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and ranked as the #2 online school in America by Niche.com.
+- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and one of the top 10 online schools in America by Niche.com.
 Earning your online degree from a nonprofit university with this kind of recognition will set you apart from others in your field.

 - Your success is our success, which is why we are committed to providing quality academics at an affordable tuition rate.
 While other colleges are increasing their tuition, we have frozen tuition rates for our undergraduate, graduate, and doctoral programs for the past 5 years – and counting.